Minimum Bottom Line Profit Should Average 9.4%!

 For the buyer, they too have advantages when purchasing a spec house.

 Typically a new home takes around nine months to build from the day the site is surveyed to the day the Certificate of Occupancy is issued.
 Most spec homes go on the brokers listing around six to seven months into construction.
 By the time the buyers find the home and sign a contract, the house is just about ready for move-in.
-So there is no delay for the buyer in their move.
+Thus, there is no delay for the buyer in their move.

 Overall Lower Price